Collaboration with Nazi Germany and Fascist Italy: Vichy France

-Leader (Chef) of Vichy France Marshal Philippe Pétain meeting Hitler at Montoire, 24 October 1940 (Hitler's interpreter, Dr Paul Schmidt, stands between them, while Joachim von Ribbentrop, the German foreign minister, stands to the right.)
+Leader (Chef) of Vichy France Marshal Philippe Pétain meeting Hitler at Montoire, 24 October 1940.
+(Hitler's interpreter, Dr Paul Schmidt, stands between them, while Joachim von Ribbentrop, the German foreign minister, stands to the right.)

 After the defeat of France in June 1940, the French Third Republic collapsed and was replaced by the authoritarian French State (État Français), led by First World War hero Marshal Philippe Pétain.
-The new government was based in Vichy rather than Paris.
-Prime Minister Paul Reynaud resigned rather than sign the armistice with Germany, after which the National Assembly granted Pétain full powers to draft a new constitution.
+The new government was based in Vichy (a spa resort in central France) rather than Paris.
+Prime Minister Paul Reynaud had resigned rather than sign the armistice with Germany, after which the National Assembly granted Pétain full powers to draft a new constitution.
 Instead, he used these powers to establish a regime based on authoritarian and conservative principles.

 Pierre Laval and other Vichy ministers initially focused on preserving French sovereignty and repatriating prisoners of war.
 The regime sought to maintain an illusion of autonomy and avoid direct German military rule.
 In occupied Paris, German authorities tolerated the activities of several collaborationist groups that publicly criticised Vichy for not going far enough.
 This served as a pressure tactic, implicitly threatening to replace Vichy leaders who resisted German demands.
 Until the final months of the occupation, the French State actively supported the economic and strategic objectives of the German authorities.